Corporate Governance

 Departure from the code:

-The Group recognises that since Tom Black stood down at the Annual General Meeting in March 2020, that there have not been two independent directors in terms of the composition of its Board and Committees.
-However, the Chair of each Committee is considered experienced and capable of ensuring proper governance is maintained.
+The Group acknowledges that, following the Annual General Meeting in March 2020, the composition of the Board and its Committees has not included two independent directors.
+However, the Board is confident that the Chair of each Committee is sufficiently experienced and capable of ensuring that proper governance and independent oversight are maintained.
+The Board continues to keep its composition under regular review.

 Historical annual reports and notices of general meetings can be found in the Financial Reports section of the Group’s website.